Sicilia (Roman province): Arrival of Christianity in Sicily

 The first reference to a Christian presence on the island appears in Acts (28.12–13): "We landed in Syracuse, where we remained for three days and then we travelled along the coast and arrived at Rhegion."
 In this way, Paul of Tarsus, on his voyage from the Levant to Rome, which is described at the end of Acts, travelled through Sicily.
 He stopped in Syracuse after having been shipwrecked and forced to disembark on Malta.
 From Malta, according to the account in Acts, Paul travelled to Syracuse, but it is not clear why he stopped there.
 It is clear that Syracuse was still used in this period as a stop on the way to Rome on commercial trade routes.
 Perhaps Paul was hosted by a Jewish community, such as existed in many ports of the Mediterranean – the Jewish community at Catania is well-attested epigraphically.
 After Paul, there are no sources before the 3rd century AD which expressly mention a Christian presence on the island.

-There are various legends which link the arrival of Christianity in Sicily with Paul's brief sojourn on the island, while other traditions report that Paulmet Christians who had already arrived before him and that this was the reason why he stopped on the island.
+There are various legends which link the arrival of Christianity in Sicily with Paul's brief sojourn on the island, while other traditions report that Paul met Christians who had already arrived before him and that this was the reason why he stopped on the island.
 But Acts doesn't mention any of this and these traditions may respond to the desire to make the arrival of Christianity in Sicily as early as possible (60 or even 40 AD), in order to reinforce the authority of the Sicilian church.

 The first certain reference to a Sicilian church is found in an official letter (Epist.
 30.5.2), sent from Rome to Cyprian, Bishop of Carthage.
 This document dates between 250 and 251 during the Decian persecution and discusses the lapsi – Christians who had performed acts of worship to pagan deities in the face of Roman persecutions.
 The letter mentions a similar letter sent to Sicily, which suggests that apostasy was considered a problem on the island as well and that the Christian presence on Sicily was already significant enough to have a hierarchical relationship with Rome.
 It is possible that this community developed at the end of the 2nd century AD or at the beginning of the 3rd century – the period in which the first archaeological evidence appears.